ray-project/ray/doc/source/data/working-with-pytorch.rst

     :hide:

     ...

+For more details, see the :ref:`Ray Train user guide <train-datasets>`.

 .. _transform_pytorch:

 Transformations with torch tensors
 ----------------------------------
-Transformations applied with `map` or `map_batches` can return PyTorch tensors.
+Transformations applied with `map` or `map_batches` can return torch tensors.
-For more information on transforming data, read :ref:`Transforming data <transforming_data>`.

 .. caution::

-    PyTorch tensors are automatically converted to Numpy arrays under the hood.
-Subsequent transformations accept Numpy arrays as input, not PyTorch tensors.
+    Under the hood, Ray Data automatically converts torch tensors to numpy arrays.
+Subsequent transformations accept numpy arrays as input, not torch tensors.

 .. tab-set::